US panel postpones meeting to hold Blinken in contempt over Afghanistan | Law-Order

 US panel postpones meeting to hold Blinken in contempt over Afghanistan

-State Department spokesperson Matthew Miller said at the time that the department was in touch with the foreign affairs committee and would try to resolve the issue before March 7.
-The State Department says it has turned over thousands of pages of documents to the committee and made witnesses available for transcribed interviews, while noting that the executive branch has "legitimate confidentiality rights."
+The State Department says it has turned over thousands of pages of documents to the committee and made witnesses available for transcribed interviews.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)